Getting started with TimeTagger

 The right-hand side of the app shows the overview panel.
 It shows the total amount of recorded time (for the selected time range), and the total time for each combination of tags.
 The tags are automatically sorted and grouped in a way to give the most sensible overview.
 See for instance this week overview:

-You've seen by now that each tag-combination is assigned a colour.
-This colour can be modified by clicking on the corresponding dot in the overview.
+You've seen by now that each tag has an associated color.
+This color can be selected by clicking on the color-band in the overview panel.

 You can also select one or more tags by clicking on them in the overview panel.
 The overview will then show a filtered result.
 Below we selected the